 Encrypted Authentication Policy: All LSE applications (whether developed by us or developed or hosted by a third party) that perform user authentication must encrypt the username and password during transmission.

-Hosting Non-Standard Websites and Internet-Facing Services: What replacement IMT will provide for servers currently situated outside LSE datacentres.
+Hosting Non-Standard Websites and Internet-Facing Services: What replacement DTS will provide for servers currently situated outside LSE datacentres.

 IT User Accounts Policy: What types of user accounts we provide, what they give access to and when they expire.